All-Axle Hub Motor

 Marine Motor - PAUSED

 UPDATE: The Marine Motor development was paused in 2022 as Grin needed to focus on updates to our core ebike kit offerings and manufacturing capabilities.
-We hope to resume this project in full capacity in 2024 and will email everone who has expressed interest once we re-embark on this project.
+We hope to resume this project in full capacity in 2024 and will email everyone who has expressed interest once we re-embark on this project.
+The marine motor axle design has been fully re-engineered to be stackable so that 2 or 3 motors can be added end to end.

 We are actively developing a Marine version of our All Axle motor for people interested in electric sailboats conversions.
 The ~4kg motor can directly replace a much more massive diesel engine, and it is perfectly matched to drive the shaft 1:1 with no transmission required.
 Our standard width Grin motor with a 27mm wide stator can effectively replace an 8 horsepower engine, while a fatter 45mm stator option could replace a 12 hp diesel.
 This should broadly cover most sailboats with the 24-32 foot realm, or larger vessels if you don't mind being under powered.